 As I mentioned, I’m building a new Linux based desktop PC – currently running RHEL 8.
 Since I’m planning it as a primary desktop system for my home lab, I want to eventually migrate workflows from MacBook Pro to the new PC – and this means I want to use my existging LG 5K UltraFine monitor.

 Last night I finished a fun mini project as part of Unix Tutorials Projects.
 I have writted a basic enough script that can be added as root cronjob for automatically controlling keyboard backlight on my Dell XPS 9380.
-Bash Script for Keyboard Backlight Control As I’ve written just a couple of days ago, it's […]
+Bash Script for Keyboard Backlight Control As I’ve written just a couple of days ago.

-I’m writing about so many experiments and Unix Tutorial projects lately that I'm going to create a hardware lab section on this blog soon!
+I’m writing about so many experiments and Unix Tutorial projects lately that I ended up creating the hardware lab section on this blog soon!
 As you may know, I have a Raspberry Pi system named becky, and it has a 7” touchscreen attached to it.
-I recently started the Centralised RSyslog Project based around that […]
+I recently started the Centralised RSyslog Project.

 This past week (actually past two weeks) I worked on building a compact NAS storage system using the Helios 4 kit I had received a few weeks ago.
 The expected end result is a 4-drive RAID5 storage available to Windows, Linux and Mac backup clients via native file transfer protocols.
 Helios 4 NAS storage…